Our Expertise - The Centre for the Study of Crime, Criminalisation and Social Exclusion

 The Police and Policing: Police histories, collaborative relationships, diversity, multi-agency working, pluralisation, governance and accountability, reform, investigative interviewing.

-The Impacts of Crime on Local Communities and Socially Excluded Groups: including a focus on hate Youth Crime: social control, effectiveness of policy and practice responses to children in trouble, anti-social behaviour policy and practice, community justice initiatives, criminal justice responses to young people with learning disabilities, responses aimed at youth ‘gangs’. crime, homophobia, and the spatial and demographic patterns of victimisation.
+The Impacts of Crime on Local Communities and Socially Excluded Groups: including a focus on youth crime: social control, effectiveness of policy and practice responses to children in trouble, anti-social behaviour policy and practice, community justice initiatives, criminal justice responses to young people with learning disabilities, responses aimed at youth ‘gangs’.
+Hate crime, homophobia, and the spatial and demographic patterns of victimisation